dianlight/vue-3d-viewer/README.md

 A Vue 3D file viewer via Three.JS and [Unified 3D Loader](https://github.com/Cloud-CNC/unified-3d-loader)

 ## Repository Note
-This is an attempt to porting to Vue 3 and Vuetify 3.
+This is an attempt to porting to Vue 3 and PrimeVue 3.
-* 05/12/2021 - Lock.
-Vuetify 3.0.0.alpha.3 missing too many components.
-Wait for next release.

 ## Features
 * Offloads parsing to a worker thread